stratzilla/AI-ML-tutorials/README.md

 This is a collection of tutorials I've written on various artificial intelligence and machine learning algorithms and topics.
 As a disclaimer, at the time of writing these, my knowledge is not perfect and in many cases, I am learning how best to implement them as I'm writing them.
 Code may not be perfect and better tutorials may exist, I just want to keep these for posterity and for my own reference.
 Consider these all beginner-level approaches to implementation.

+Feel free to distribute, edit, make changes, improve, etc. these tutorials to your hearts desire.
+All I ask is if you publish any of them elsewhere, please let me know and link back.

 ### <a href="https://github.com/stratzilla/genetic-algorithms-tutorial">Genetic Algorithms</a>

 In this tutorial I explain an implementation of a genetic algorithm which attempts to optimize the Styblinski-Tang function in two dimensions although the algorithm is generalized to any dimensions.
 One-Point Crossover and Uniform Mutation genetic operators are implemented.